Skip to main content

 Major Feasts

-Christmas – November 24
+Christmas – Moveable Feast

 Hallowmas – January 10

-Hallowmas is observed on January 10 in honor of Asclepius, the Marcionite bishop of Eleutheropolis, who was burned alive in Caesarea during the Diocletianic Persecution in 310 C.E.
+Hallowmas, also known as the Feast of the Martyrs, is observed on January 10 in honor of Asclepius, the Marcionite bishop of Eleutheropolis, who was burned alive in Caesarea during the Diocletianic Persecution in 310 C.E.

 This is the only recorded date of a Marcionite Christian martyrdom that is historically verified.